New Brunswick: British colony of New Brunswick (1784–1867)

-Canadian province (1867-present)
+Canadian province (1867–present)

+On 1 July 1867, New Brunswick joined with Nova Scotia and the Province of Canada (now Ontario and Quebec) to create the Dominion of Canada.

-Confederation brought into existence the Intercolonial Railway in 1872, a consolidation of the existing Nova Scotia Railway, European and North American Railway, and Grand Trunk Railway.
-In 1879 John A. Macdonald's Conservatives enacted the National Policy which called for high tariffs and opposed free trade, disrupting the trading relationship between the Maritimes and New England.
-The economic situation was worsened by the decline of the wooden ship building industry.
-The railways and tariffs did foster the growth of new industries in the province such as textile manufacturing, iron mills, and sugar refineries, many of which eventually failed to compete with better capitalized industry in central Canada.
+Though Confederation brought into existence the Intercolonial Railway in 1872, new barriers undermined traditional trade relations.
+In 1879, John A. Macdonald's Conservatives enacted the National Policy, which called for high tariffs and opposed free trade, disrupting the trading relationship between the Maritimes and New England.
+The economic situation was worsened by the Great Fire of Saint John of 1877, the decline of the shipbuilding industry, and the US Panic of 1893.
+Many experienced workers lost their jobs and had to move west or to the United States.

+In 1871, the government introduced free education, banning catechism, the cassock and French in public schools in the process.
+Though contested by the Acadians and the Irish, the law was deemed constitutional.
+Following a riot in Caraquet in 1875, and political pressure, the bans were lifted in 1877.

+The Irving Group of Companies, founded by the Irving family, officially began in 1881 in Bouctouche when James Irving bought a sawmill.
+Afterwards, the family continued to acquire businesses and substantial wealth, eventually becoming the richest family in the province.
+Today, Irving is considered by many to exert a monopoly over New Brunswick.

+Towards the early 20th century, the economy began to improve somewhat.
+The railways and tariffs fostered the growth of new industries in the province such as textile manufacturing, iron mills, pulp and paper mills, and sugar refineries.
+However, many of these eventually failed to compete with their competition in Central Canada.
+Unemployement was high for a long time and increased during the Great Depression of the 1930s.

-In 1937 New Brunswick had the highest infant mortality and illiteracy rates in Canada.
-At the end of the Great Depression the New Brunswick standard of living was much below the Canadian average.
-In 1940 the Rowell–Sirois Commission reported that the federal government attempts to manage the depression illustrated grave flaws in the Canadian constitution.
+By the end of the Great Depression, the New Brunswick standard of living was much lower than the Canadian average.
+In 1937, New Brunswick had the highest infant mortality and illiteracy rates in Canada.
+In 1940, the Rowell–Sirois Commission reported grave flaws in the Canadian constitution.
 While the federal government had most of the revenue gathering powers, the provinces had many expenditure responsibilities such as healthcare, education, and welfare, which were becoming increasingly expensive.
-The Commission recommended the creation of equalization payments, implemented in 1957.
+The Commission recommended the creation of equalization payments, which were eventually implemented in 1957.